Fiddler on the Roof

 Synopsis

-Three of Tevye's daughters, Tzeitel, Hodel and Chava, wonder if the matchmaker will ever find them the men of their dreams ("Matchmaker").
-The matchmaker, Yente, tells Golde that she has selected the butcher, Lazar Wolfe, as a match for Tzeitel.
+Three of Tevye’s daughters—Tzeitel, Hodel, and Chava—wonder if the matchmaker will find them the men of their dreams.
+The matchmaker, Yente, tells Golde she has selected the butcher, Lazar Wolf, as a match for Tzeitel.

-Tevye reflects on how much he wishes he had a small fortune ("If I Were a Rich Man").
-A group of villagers, including an outsider, Perchik, approaches him with news of a violent pogrom in a nearby village.
-Tevye invites Perchik, a young revolutionary student, to come to his home for Sabbath dinner and arranges for him to instruct his daughters.
+Tevye reflects on how much he wishes he had a small fortune.
+A group of villagers, including a revolutionary student named Perchik, approaches him with news of a violent pogrom in a nearby village.
+Tevye invites Perchik to Sabbath dinner and arranges for him to instruct his daughters.
+Motel, the timid tailor, tries to ask Tevye for Tzeitel’s hand but gets tongue-tied.
+The family welcomes the Sabbath.

-As Tevye staggers home, he meets the Constable, who warns him that a demonstration is going to be planned against the Jews of Anatevka.
-In his inebriation, Tevye conjures The Fiddler, who plays his violin as Tevye dances his way home.
+Tevye meets with Lazar Wolf and agrees to the match.
+A boisterous celebration follows.
+On his way home, Tevye meets the Constable, who warns of a planned demonstration against the Jews of Anatevka.
+Tevye, inebriated, conjures The Fiddler, who plays as Tevye dances home.

 Cast